PRMellor/owncloud-quickstart/docs/tasks/install.md

     htuser='www-data'
     htgroup='www-data'
     rootuser='root'

+    # Because the data directory can be huge or on external storage, an automatic chmod/chown can take a while.
+    # Therefore this directory can be treated differently.
+    # If you have already created an external data and apps-external directory which you want to link,
+    # set the paths above accordingly.
+This script can link and set the proper rights and permissions
+    # depending what you enter when running the script.
+    # You have to run this script twice, one time to prepare installation and one time post installation

+    # Example input
+    # New install using mkdir:     n/n/n (create missing directories, setup permissions and ownership)
+    # Upgrade using mkdir:         n/n/n (you move/replace data, apps-external and config.php manually, set setup permissions and ownership)
+    # New install using links:     y/y/n (link existing directories, setup permissions and ownership)
+    # Upgrade using links:         y/n/y (link existing directories, copy config.php, permissions and ownership are already ok)
+    # Post installation/upgrade:   either n/n/n or y/y/n
+    # Reset all perm & own:        either n/n/n or y/y/n

     echo
     read -p "Do you want to use ln instead of mkdir for creating directories (y/N)? " -r -e answer